christo-olivier/modelsmith/README.md

 # Create your custom prompt
 my_prompt = inspect.cleandoc("""
-    You are extracting numbers from user input and combing them into one number.
-    Take into account numbers written as text as well as in numerical format.
+    You are extracting city names from user provided text.
+You are only to extract city names and you should ignore country names or any other entities that are not cities.

     {{ user_input_prefix }}
     {{ user_input }}
 """)

 # Create your forge instance, passing your prompt
 forge = Forge(
     model=GenerativeModel("gemini-1.0-pro"),
-    response_model=int,
+    response_model=list,
     prompt=my_prompt,
     max_retries=2,
 )